The Supreme Court fight over an abortion pill: What's next?

 Why Amarillo?
 U.S. District Judge Matthew Kacsmaryk, who was nominated by then-President Donald Trump, is the sole district court judge there, ensuring that all cases filed in the west Texas city land in front of him.
 Since taking the bench, he has ruled against President Joe Biden’s administration on several other issues, including immigration and LGBTQ protections.

 Complicating matters, however, on the same day Kacsmaryk issued his order, a court in Washington state issued a separate ruling in a lawsuit brought by liberal states seeking to preserve access to mifepristone.
 The Washington judge, Spokane-based Thomas O. Rice, whom then-President Barack Obama nominated, ordered the FDA not to do anything that might affect the availability of mifepristone in the suing states.
-The Biden administration has said it is impossible to follow both judges’ directives at the same time.
+The Biden administration had said it would be impossible to follow both judges’ directives at the same time.

 HOW DID THE CASE GET TO THE SUPREME COURT?